 The New Zealand National Fieldays Society has made a considerable donation to the Rural Youth and Adult Literacy Trust which provides free tuition to isolated rural adults and teenagers who struggle with reading and writing.

-The donation of $20,000 was made in recognition of the donated hours that the Society’s members and volunteers give during Fieldays and Equidays and was presented at the Society’s annual dinner and awards evening.
+The donation of $20,000 was made in recognition of the donated hours that the Society’s members and volunteers gave during Fieldays and Equidays in 2019, and was presented at the Society’s annual dinner and awards evening.
 Trustees Jo Poland and Barry O’Donnell represented the Trust on the night receiving the cheque from Society CEO Peter Nation.

 “We are really proud to be supporting such an important cause by presenting this donation to the Rural Literacy Trust,” says Nation.
 “They provide great opportunities to our rural communities and we’re honoured to be able to help make this easier for them to do so.
 Without the hard work of our overall team, the Society would not be able to help our community as we do every year.”